-- 4. Governing Requirements: All other University, State, and Federal requirements governing the purchase of goods and services will apply to the Small Business First Program. - Part 4: Personal Property/Special Acquisitions: This part of the Policy describes factors to be considered and requirements to be met in acquisitions, or leases or Conditional Sales Contracts, of personal property by the University.
-University acquisitions of personal property by external financial loans to The Regents are covered by Capital Markets Finance guidelines.
+4.C.
+Governing Requirements: All other University, State, and Federal requirements governing the purchase of goods and services will apply to the Small Business First Program.

+Part 4: Personal Property/Special Acquisitions: This part of the

+- Policy describes factors to be considered and requirements to be met in acquisitions, or leases or Conditional Sales Contracts, of personal property by the University. - A. University acquisitions of personal property by: If using external financial loans to Thethe Regents are covered by for purchasing personal property, then UC must follow Capital Markets Finance guidelines.
+For any other agreements for personal property (procurement contracts, leases, or conditional sales contracts), the following apply: